bmwoolf/mini_parallel/README.md

 ...

 ## For my WGS:
-Alignment: compare to average reference genome
+Direct alignment: compare to average reference genome
-Complementary: find what % of genome is not perfectly complementary (boooo)
+Complementary alignment: find what % of genome is not perfectly complementary (boooo)

 ## Setup for WGS Processing